Common Law Burglary and Modern Law Burglary

 Burglary under Common Law

-Entry is also the element of burglary, which is acted after breaking.
-It is satisfied by the entrance of a person physically into others place of dwelling.
-When a person kicks the door or window to open and get access, even his or her foot insertion is considered as the entry.
+Entry is also an element of burglary, which is acted after breaking.
+It is satisfied by the entrance of a person physically into others’ place of dwelling.
+When a person kicks the door or window open and gets access, even his or her foot insertion is considered as the entry.

 Dwelling under the common law of burglary is the place which is occupied by a person to live and sleep.
-Even the immediately surrounded place outside the house is included in the dwelling.
+Even the immediately surrounding place outside the house is included in the dwelling.

-Nighttime is an essential element of burglary; it is the breaking and entry offense at night time.
-In some states, it is considered as a very high degree of the offence.
+Nighttime is an essential element of burglary; it is the breaking and entry offence at night time.
+In some states, it is considered a very high degree of offence.

-Intent Under the common law is to commit a felony at the time of entrance, and dwelling, etc. It is no longer required for all kinds of offenses.
+Intent Under the common law is to commit a felony at the time of entrance, dwelling, etc. It is no longer required for all kinds of offences.

 Burglary under Modern Law

 Under the modern burglary statutes, it is not necessary that a crime is committed at night time.
-Over time the elements of the crime are evolved.
-The scope of burglary has broadened, and its charges can surprise a defender who is not familiar with modern world offenses.
+Over time the elements of the crime have evolved.
+The scope of burglary has broadened, and its charges can surprise a defender who is not familiar with modern-world offences.
 It is usually treated as a felony, and the convicted person can face jail for a year or more.
 Burglary is not a common case that could be handled on your own; a person needs an attorney to explain a valid reason for entrance (DeLisi et al., 2017).
-For instance, a person is charged with burglary for the entry to his ex-wife house by climbing through a window.
+For instance, a person is charged with burglary for the entry to his ex-wife’s house by climbing through a window.
 His wife has a threat that he will harm her physically.

 Conclusions